ghizlane-elatmani/Button-component/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/ohgVTyJCbm5OZyTB2gNY) was to build an application to complete the given user stories.

-- [x] User story: I can see a page following the given design
+- [x] User story: I can see different button types: default, outline and text
+- [x] User story: I can choose to disable box-shadow
-- [x] User story: I can see a page on mobile following the given design
+- [x] User story: I can choose to disable the button
-- [x] User story: I can go to certain locations by selecting links in navigation or footer
+- [x] User story: I can choose to have an icon on the left or right (Use Google Icon and at least 5 variants)
+- [x] User story: I can have different button sizes
-- [x] User story (optional): Surprise me with mobile navigation.
+- [x] User story: I can have different colors
+- [x] User story: When I hover or focus, I can see visual indicators
+- [x] User story: I can still access all button attributes
+- [x] User story (optional): Show button in a similar way like the design or use Storybook.
+Otherwise, showing the button in multiple states is enough

 ## How To Use